imneonizer/imcrypt-app/Readme.md

 #### How to run

-just clone this repository, cd into ``imcrypt-app`` and run the below command:
+just clone this repository, and cd into ``imcrypt-app`` and run the below command:

 ````python
 streamlit run app.py